 Discuss.
 "What motivates you to do what someone asks of you, even if it is not convenient?"
-(Good answer: my love for them.)
 "When is it right to obey and to disobey others?"
-(Good answer: legitimate authority.)
 "What is biblical legalism?"
-(Good answer: trying to please God by keeping the OT law.)
 Comment that some believers mistake obedience for legalism, whereas obedience is an act of love.
 Have someone read aloud John 14:15 or 15:14.
 "How does Jesus expect us to express our love for him?"